tomtomcrypto/stlos/README.md

 #### Set configuration using a Native multisig

 Follow our [native-to-evm-escrow-example](https://github.com/telosnetwork/native-to-evm-escrow-example) repository for an example of how to propose a multisig that calls a function of our TelosEscrow contract.
-The example uses the `setLockDuration` function but you can easily adapt it for `maxDeposits` or any other functions.
+The example uses the `setLockDuration` function but you can easily adapt it for `setMaxDeposits` or any other functions.

 The following EVM functions are available for configuration on TelosEscrow: